 Contents

-How does an error message about memory limit look like?
+How does an error message about WordPress memory limit look like?

 Sometimes, you may encounter the following notice (in the system logs or the browser):